-In 2014, we had many operational successes that were driven by our nearly 14,500 global employees and our focused execution of Ball's Drive for 10 vision for continued, long-term value creation, including:
+In 2015, we had many operational successes that were driven by our over 15,000 global employees and our focused execution of Ball's Drive for 10 vision for continued, long-term value creation, including:

-- Maximizing value in our existing businesses, leveraging plant floor systems in our metal beverage facilities to improve efficiencies and reduce costs, an implementing cost-out and value-in initiatives across all our businesses; - Expanding into new products and capabilities, with the installation of a new extruded aluminum aerosol line in our Deforest, Wisconsin, facility, and successful commercializing extruded aluminum aerosol packaging that utilizes a significant amount of recycled material; - Aligning ourselves with the right customers and markets, by investing capital to meet double-digit volume growth for specialty beverage containers throughout our global network, which now represent over 27% of our global beverage packaging mix, and the introduction of next generation aluminum bottle-shapin technology in North America for a customer under a long-term arrangement scheduled to start up at the end of the first quarter 2015; - Broadening our geographic reach, with new investments in a metal beverage manufacturing facility in Myanmar, as well as an extruded aluminum aeros manufacturing facility in India, and the award of a South Korean environmental instrument in our aerospace business; and - Leveraging our technological expertise in packaging innovation, including the introduction of next-generation aluminum bottle-shaping technologies and the introduction of a new steel aerosol manufacturing technology starting up in mid-2015, and a joint effort between our aerospace business, NASA and the Japa Aerospace Exploration Agency to collect science data on the Earth's rain and snowfall via the Global Precipitation Measurement (GPM) Microwave Imager (GMI as well as other technologies to maintain our competitive advantage today and in the future.
+- Maximizing value in our existing businesses, leveraging plant floor systems in our metal beverage facilities to improve efficiencies and reduce costs, implementing cost-out and value-in initiatives across all our businesses, and continuing our commitment to sustainability by balancing the economic, environmental and social impacts of our products and operations in our business decisions throughout the year; - Expanding into new products and capabilities, with the installation of a new extruded aluminum aerosol line in our Devizes, United Kingdom facility, and the expansion into easy-open metal ends and closures via acquisition; - Aligning ourselves with the right customers and markets, by investing capital to meet double-digit volume growth for specialty beverage containers throughout our global network, which now represent approximately 30% of our global beverage packaging mix, and successfully commercializing the next generation aluminum shaped bottle produced in our Conroe, Texas, facility; - Broadening our geographic reach, with new investments in a metal beverage manufacturing facility in Myanmar, the construction of a metal beverage container facility in Monterrey, Mexico, producing cans and ends, as well as the opening of our extruded aluminum aerosol manufacturing facility in India, and progress on a previously awarded South Korean environmental instrument in our aerospace business; and - Leveraging our technological expertise in packaging innovation, including the introduction of G3-HD a next-generation, two-piece steel aerosol manufacturing technology in our Chestnut Hill, Tennessee, facility and pursuing opportunities to further enhance our aerospace technical expertise across a broader customer portfolio.

-These ongoing business developments help us stay close to our customers while expanding and/or sustaining our industry positions with major beverage, foor personal care, household products and aerospace customers.
-The actions we took in 2014 are linked directly to our Drive for 10 vision, and position Ball well for continued success in 2015.
-We see opportunities for disciplined growth in selected markets and products, and our strong balance sheet provides a solid foundation is support all of our activities.
+These ongoing business developments help us stay close to our customers while expanding and/or sustaining our industry positions with major beverage, food, personal care, household products and aerospace customers.
+The actions we took in 2015 are linked directly to our Drive for 10 vision, and position Ball well for continued success in 2016.
+We see opportunities for disciplined growth in selected markets and products, and our strong balance sheet provides a solid foundation to support all of our activities.

-Pay-for-Performance Continues to Serve as the Foundation of our Executive Compensation Program-The design, governance and administration of or executive compensation program is centered on the principle of aligning pay to performance, achieved by linking the majority of executive compensation opportunities to long-term shareholder returns and the value-added financial performance of Ball.
+Pay-for-Performance Continues to Serve as the Foundation of our Executive Compensation Program-The design, governance and administration of our executive compensation program is centered on the principle of aligning pay to performance, achieved by linking the majority of executive compensation opportunities to long-term shareholder returns and the value-added financial performance of Ball.
 We believe this principle has directly contributed to the successful performance of the business through:

 A management-as-owners culture that builds a management team with meaningful ownership in Ball.
-Executives are closely aligned to shareholder interes: through established ownership expectations, equity-settled long-term incentives and specialized opportunities that encourage individuals to make meaningful personal investments in Ball Corporation common stock.
+Executives are closely aligned to shareholder interests through established ownership expectations, equity-settled long-term incentives and specialized opportunities that encourage individuals to make meaningful, personal investments in Ball Corporation common stock.